farz-1/RootToPlate/README.md

 # SH31 main

-Web app for Young Enterprise Scotland to help calculate their carbon footprint and help control their rocket composter.
+Web app for Young Enterprise Scotland to help calculate their carbon footprint and help log data related to their rocket composter.

 ## Name
 RootToPlate